-Whitney Peak Hotel Nestled at the base of the Sierra Nevada Mountains, this non-smoking, non-gaming hotel offers 310 guest rooms and 19 suites.
-It is located next to the Arch in Central Reno.
-The Reno Amtrak Station is within walking distance.
-Pioneer Center for the Performing Arts and the National Automobile Museum is a quarter-mile away.
+Luxury ($$$): Whitney Peak Hotel located on the Strip, this 4-star non-smoking, the non-gaming hotel has an ideal lcoation for couples.
+It offers 310 guest rooms and 19 suites.
+It is located near the Arch in Central Reno, the Reno Amtrak Station, Pioneer Center for the Performing Arts, and the National Automobile Museum.

-Silver Legacy Reno Resort Casino at THE ROW Located in the heart of downtown Reno, Silver Legacy Resort Casino features 5 unique, award-winning restaurants and a 24-hour casino with a poker room and a sportsbook.
-A free airport shuttle is also available.
-Offering free WiFi, guest rooms at Silver Legacy Reno Resort Casino provide views of the city, valley or Sierra Nevada Mountains.
-Silver Legacy is within 1walking distance from attractions such as the National Automobile Museum, the Nevada Museum of Art, the Truckee River Walk District and Pioneer Center of Performing Arts, which features shopping, bars, restaurants and a kayak park.
+mid-range ($$): Silver Legacy Reno Resort Casino at THE ROW This 4-star hotel is popular hotel for couples in downtown Nevo.
+It features 5 unique, award-winning restaurants, a 24-hour casino with a poker room, and a sportsbook.
+It provides a free airport shuttle, free WiFi, and is close to the National Automobile Museum, the Nevada Museum of Art, the Truckee River Walk District, and the Pioneer Center of Performing Arts, which features shopping, bars, restaurants, and a kayak park.

-Plaza Resort Club Reno Overlooking the Truckee River in Reno, Plaza Resort Club Reno is within walking distance from several casinos including the Silver Legacy, El Dorado and Harrah’s.
-This completely nonsmoking property offers a large indoor pool and a sundeck.FIND BEST HOTELS IN DOWNTOWN
+budget ($): Plaza Resort Club Reno This 3-star hotel overlooks the Truckee River in Reno, it is within walking distance from several casinos including the Silver Legacy, El Dorado, and Harrah’s.
+It has guest rooms with free WiFi, a microwave, a refrigerator, a coffee machine, and a cable TV.FIND BEST HOTELS IN DOWNTOWN

 Huffaker Park is a place to go if you make this district your base.
 It is not huge but there is a trail a couple of miles in a loop that will make you forget you are anywhere near a city.
 It is open to all, has a little elevation, and dogs are permitted on a leash.
 As you walk, you will meet joggers and cyclists but there is room for everyone.
 In season, the wildflowers add a splash of colour.